jprjr/mpd-visualizer/README.md

 # mpd-visualizer

-This is a program for creating videos from MPD, using Lua.
+This is a program primarily for creating videos from MPD, using Lua.
 It's suitable for using in a never-ending livestream.
+However, you can use it without MPD and create videos offline.

-It reads audio data from an MPD FIFO, and runs one or more Lua scripts to create a video.
+It reads audio data from a file, pipe, or FIFO, and runs one or more Lua scripts to create a video.

-Video is output to a FIFO as an AVI stream with raw audio and video.
+Video is output to a FIFO or pipe as an AVI stream with raw audio and video.
 This AVI FIFO can be read by ffmpeg and encoded to an appropriate format.
+It will refuse to write the video to a regular file, as its a very, very high bitrate (though you could always just output to stdout and redirect to a file if you really want to).

 # Usage